Neo-Babylonian Empire: Later history

-The perpetrators of the assassination, the influential courtier Nabonidus and his son Belshazzar, then took power.
-Despite the turmoil that had surrounded his rise to the throne, the empire itself had remained relatively calm through the difficult period.
-Nabonidus began his reign with traditional activities associated with the king: renovating buildings and monuments, worshipping the gods and waging war (also campaigning in Cilicia).
-Nabonidus wasn't of Babylonian ancestry, originating from Harran in former Assyria, one of the main places of worship of the god Sîn (associated with the moon).
-The new king worked to elevate Sîn's status in the empire, seemingly dedicating more attention to this god than to Babylon's national god, Marduk.
-For this, Nabonidus may have faced opposition from the Babylonian clergy.
-Nabonidus was also opposed by the clergy when he increased governmental control over the temples in an attempt to solve ongoing management problems with the empire's religious institutions.
+The perpetrators of the assassination, the influential courtier Nabonidus and his son Belshazzar, then took power; despite the palace turmoil, the empire remained relatively calm.
+Nabonidus began his reign with traditional royal duties: renovating buildings and monuments, worshipping the gods, and waging war (campaigning in Cilicia).
+He was not of Babylonian ancestry, originating from Harran in former Assyria, a city devoted to the moon god Sîn, which may have antagonized the Babylonian clergy.
+Nabonidus also clashed with the clergy when he tightened government control over the temples in an attempt to reform their management.